-In FY21:
+In FY22:

-- DHEC's Division of Waste Management (with funding support from the Permitted Site Fund) continued to conduct technical oversight, inspection, and compliance monitoring activities at the former commercial hazardous waste landfill (Pinewood Facility) in Sumter County. - DHEC's Division of Site Assessment, Remediation and Revitalization (SARR) directed work at about 280 uncontrolled waste sites with funding support from the activities at most of these sites are funded and performed by responsible parties with oversight from DHEC staff [Potentially Responsible Party-lead (PRP) sites], most of the agency's expenditures from the USF occur at a smaller number of state-lead sites where responsible parties may be bankrupt, defunct, or otherwise unwilling or unable to perform response actions.
+- DHEC's Division of Waste Management (with funding support from the Permitted Site Fund) continued to support staff with responsibility for technical oversight, inspection, and compliance monitoring activities at the former commercial hazardous waste landfill (Pinewood Facility) in Sumter County. - DHEC's Division of Site Assessment, Remediation and Revitalization (SARR) directed work at about 280 uncontrolled waste sites with funding support from the HWCF's Uncontrolled

+Sites Fund (USF).
+While cleanup activities at most of these sites are funded and performed by responsible parties with oversight from DHEC staff [Potentially Responsible Party-lead (PRP) sites], most of the agency's expenditures from the USF occur at a smaller number of state-lead sites where responsible parties may be bankrupt, defunct, or otherwise unwilling or unable to perform response actions.